-In the right-bottom corner of the screen - tap the Archive button.
-You will find the list of the offline recordings.
-To replay the recording - tap on the recording you want to replay.
-The video file(s) will be uploaded to the selected Ganz CORTROL server and stored as an edge stream for your device's channel.
+Now, to upload the recordings to the server, use the Play button: the one in the top right corner will upload all the files; there is also a possibility to upload the last recording only by using the Play button next to the file name.
+You will be presented with file details and server choice: when ready, tap the Upload button.
+The video file(s) will be uploaded to the selected Ganz CORTROL server and stored as edge stream for your device's channel.
 Do not worry if the upload is interrupted due to network issues: the upload will resume as soon as the connection to the target server is available again.